awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Because the [StringEquals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) condition operation is case sensitive, the previous policy statement requires the spelling and case of the encryption context key\.
 But you can use a condition operator that ignores the case of the key, such as `StringEqualsIgnoreCase`\.

 You can specify multiple encryption context keys in each condition\.
-For example, the following policy statement allows the specified operations only when the encryption context in the request includes both the `AppName` and `FilePath` keys, regardless of their values\.
+For example, the following policy statement uses the `ForAllValues` and `StringEquals` condition operators to allow the specified operations only when the encryption context in the request includes both the `AppName` and `FilePath` keys \(and no others\), regardless of their values\.
 The order of keys in the encryption context does not matter\.

 ```
 {